Billionaire Profile

 Early Life

-Sukanto Tanoto was born Tan Kang Hoo on December 25, 1949, in Medan, North Sumatra, Indonesia.
-He is the eldest of seven sons.
-His parents were immigrants from Putian, China.
-Tanoto's education was interrupted when Chinese schools were shut down in 1966 due to policy changes.
-He began his entrepreneurial journey by taking over the family spare parts supply business at the age of 17 after his father suffered a stroke.
+Sukanto Tanoto, born Tan Kang Hoo on December 25, 1949, in Medan, North Sumatra, Indonesia, is the eldest of seven boys.
+His father was a Chinese immigrant from Putian, Fujian province.
+Tanoto's education was interrupted in 1966 when Chinese schools were closed.
+He was prohibited from attending national schools due to his parents' Chinese citizenship.
+After his father suffered a stroke, Tanoto took over the family business at age 17.

 Rise to Success